-Samsung Galaxy X: What’s Likely True Amidst The Latest Rumors
+Samsung Galaxy X Release Date And Specs: The Most Probable Rumors So Far

-Among the smartphones that are set to be released this year, very few have captured the imagination of mobile consumers than Samsung’s rumored line of foldable flagship-grade devices, the cryptic and top-secret Galaxy X. While very few details about the device are known, the few rumors and leaks about the upcoming smartphone suggest that the Galaxy X might very well be Samsung’s most daring device in years.
+Among the smartphones that are set to be released this year, very few have captured the imagination of mobile consumers more than Samsung’s rumored line of foldable flagship-grade devices, the cryptic and top-secret Galaxy X. While very few details about the device are known, the few rumors and leaks about the upcoming smartphone suggest that the Galaxy X might very well be Samsung’s most daring device in years.

 Despite the lack of information available, the consensus among smartphone fans is that it would only be a matter of time before Samsung releases the Galaxy X. Speculations are high about the release date of the device, with some rumors stating that the highly-anticipated smartphone would be unveiled at the same time as the Galaxy Note 8, which is speculated for an August launch.
 While unconfirmed, a release date around this time would be strategic for the new device, allowing the Galaxy X to adequately saturate the mobile market.